-Phys 101 and Phys 102 Lab for this semester will start on the fourth or the fifth week of the semester, based on your section.
-You will have to be present in the lab on the date and time scheduled for you, which will be announced separately.
+Phys 101 and Phys 102 Lab for this semester will start on the third or the fourth week of the semester, depending on your section, and will continue every other week.
+To find the detailed lab schedule click on the “Lab Schedule” link on the left.
+You will have to be present in the lab on the date and time scheduled for you.

 Timeline of the laboratory

-General information and grades
+General information and grading

 Physics lab includes 3 experiments (45 % contribution) and 1 final project (55% contribution).
 The aim of the 3 experiments is to cover broad topic in the course and provide basic laboratory education.

 1. Experiments for Phys 101 and 107

 Experiment 1 – Velocity and Acceleration (%15)

 Experiment 2 – Angular Velocity and Acceleration (%15)

 2. Experiments for Phys 102 and 108

 Experiment 1 – Equipotential and Radial Electric Field Lines (%15)